amitmangalvedkar/datasciencecoursera/README.md

 datasciencecoursera
 ===================

 Repository for Coursera Data Science course

+This is a test repository created for storing data science course